Nicolas Kahl, MD

 Career options after fellowship

-Options after fellowship include: Chief Medical Information Officer (CMIO), Director of Telemedicine; leader in improving patient access or population health; telemedicine provider; telemedicine researcher; leader of quality improvement teams relevant to telemedicine; program director of telemedicine fellowship, etc.
+Options after fellowship include: chief medical information officer (CMIO); director of telemedicine; CMO of a digital health start-up; leader in improving patient access or population health; telemedicine provider; telemedicine researcher; leader of quality improvement teams relevant to telemedicine; program director of telemedicine fellowship; and various other pathways.

 Splitting time between departments